 Wooden and metal blinds can both become dirt magnets if you’re not cleaning them regularly.
 “If you dust them every week with a flexible duster, then they stay clean, but most people don’t.”
 She recommends using your attachment to vacuum the blinds at least a couple of times per year to remove heavy dust.
 For some inspiration, check out these secrets of people who always have a clean house.

 You likely clean your sheets often, but how about your mattress?
 “Vacuuming your mattress can make a huge difference, especially to people who have any kind of respiratory issues,” Hatch says.
 He recommends you vacuum your mattresses on a monthly basis.
 If you’re particularly concerned about dust, you may also want to consider a vacuum with a microfiltration system, Hatch says.
 “It may sound a little overkill, but these better vacuums are going to do a better job than just picking the dust up and then putting that into your breathing zone,” he says.
 For recommendations, check out the Carpet and Rug Institute, which tests and rates vacuums.
 You might also consider using a vacuum with a HEPA filter, which is particularly effective at removing dust.
-By the way, you’re probably not even vacuuming your carpet enough.

 Just because you might not have pet hair on your couch doesn’t mean it’s clean.
 Dust, sand, and grit can blow in from open windows and doors and settle on your upholstery.
 Then when you sit down and gets up, you grind the particles into the furniture.
 “It’s like sandpaper to your fabric,” Sardone says.
 That’s why it wears faster and you get little pills on the fabrics.
 The best way to avoid that?
 “Pull the cushions off, vacuum both sides of the cushions and use your upholstery tool from the vacuum and get into the crevices, especially the backside,” says Jotham Hatch, vice president of training and development for Chem-Dry.
 “Although there’s not a lot of cushion back there, it can collect a lot of dust.”
-Make sure you avoid these vacuuming mistake that is preventing your home from getting clean.

 Another area people don’t think to vacuum are the intake vents in your house.
 “For some reason, we don’t see them, and there they are, sucking fresh air in and spitting dirty air out,” Sardone says.
 And the metal slats on vents can be sharp, so cleaning them with your hands can cause injury.
 Instead, give them a vacuuming of your every three months.
 Beware of these ways you’re shortening the life of your vacuum cleaner.